Takuya-Miyazaki/Takuya-Miyazaki-infrastructure/README.md

 - Monitor for overfitting to branding tone.
 - Introduce versioning: `o3-mini-v0.1-log`.
 - Consider publishing log snapshots to public audit page.

+# o3-mini Observation Log

+This log documents the generation, intent, and observations behind the infrastructure setup for `lucia-group.uk.com`, designed using the o3-mini framework.

+## 🛠️ Generation History

+- **2025-08-10**: Modular DNS and SPF configuration initiated.
+  Purpose: auditability, operational sovereignty, and AI infrastructure readiness.

+## 🔍 Observational Notes

+- SPF record includes `amazonses.com` to align with AWS Tokyo DB setup.
+- DNS structure is reversible, anticipating future migration to `.ai`, `.trust`, or other strategic domains.

+## 🧠 Commentary

+This setup reflects o3-mini’s philosophy of “observe, record, recompose.”
+It balances strategic ambiguity with operational clarity, enabling future-proofed infrastructure.